MohamedTZ/LA_Crime_Analysis/README.md

 2) Time: Peak crime hours are between 6 pm and 8 pm at 2153 crimes
 3) Type: Burglary, Assault, Theft are the top crime categories
 4) Victim Age: Victim in their 30s and 20s are the most affected
-5) victim Gender: Men are more likely to be a victim
+5) Victim Gender: Men are more likely to be a victim
 6) Victim Ethnicity: White and Latino are the most targeted ethnic groups followed by Black

 ## Tableau Dashboard link